gvwilson/sdxjs/regex-parser/index.md

 <%- include('/inc/erase.html', {file: 'test/test-tokenizer.js', key: 'omit'}) %>
 <%- include('/inc/file.html', {file: 'tokenizer-test.out'}) %>

-## How can we turn a stream of tokens into a tree?
+## How can we turn a list of tokens into a tree?

 We now have a list of tokens,
 but we need a tree that captures the nesting introduced by parentheses and the way that `*` applies to whatever comes before it.
-In order to see how to build this tree, let's trace a few cases.
+Let's trace a few cases in order to see how to build this tree:

 1. If the regular expression is `/a/`, we create a `Lit` token for the letter `a` (where "create" means "append to the output list").